-Extreme flooding (retail and professional portfolio): potential impact on PD (reparation costs decreasing disposable income) and collateral value (damaged collateral and less interest in high-flood risk areas for future buyers).
+Next to this, physical risks such as flooding can affect the bank, with a potential impact on PD (reparation costs decreasing disposable income) and collateral value (damaged collateral and less interest in high-flood risk areas for future buyers).

 From a physical risk perspective, the following figure shows what exposures are considered prone to physical risks.
 Crelan Group has identified drought and heat risk together with flood risk as physical risks.
 Drought and Heath risk was determined based on the NACE code mapping set by the ECB.
 Sector codes A, B, C, D, E, F, G, H and L are in scope of Drought and Heath risk.
-Flood risk was determined based on open-source data curated by Belgian (FOD opendata.bosa. be), Flemish (geopunt), Brussels (geobru) and Wallonian (geoportail wallonie) governments.
+Flood risk was determined based on open-source data curated by federal (FOD opendata.bosa.be) and regional governments (geopunt, geobru, geoportail wallonie).
 In case an address could be mapped with information from the open sources the flood risk label was assigned based on these open data sources.

-Figure 25 - Acute and chronic physical risks
+Table 28 - Acute and chronic physical risks